jhu-sheridan-libraries/stfrancis-lutece-site/README.md

     Management of export XSL sheets lists the transformation sheets
         - Admin has the ability to add a transformation sheet.
     External Features Management allows the admin to manage external features

+#Initial User Management Findings
+- In the signing page there are links to recover your password and access code but no ability to create a new from the login page
+    - Should create consistency within the site, "login" and "access code" are used interchangeably and we should only use one to reduce confusion
+    - Links will either ask for your access code or email depending on what you are trying to recover
+- I created a First Test user whose access code and password are "testfirst"
+    - When I try to log in for the first time after creating the user I am prompted to reset the password
+        - This BUG should be resolved
+    - If the user has no rights, then when they log in the website is completely blank and they cannot do anything
+        - Even if you set the user's rights when you create it, you must also manually select each of the individual rights
+            - This BUG should also be fixed as well
+- When I was logged in as both First Test and admin, the admin was unable to change the user's rights
+    - This is a very good feature!
+    - When the user decided to log out and the admin tries to change the user's rights the admin must relog back in before any changes can be made
+        - This may be a BUG we should think about changed in the future
+- QUESTIONS:
+    - Are all the users on this site only for administrative purposes?
+        - This seems to be the case upon initial glance but something ot ponder in the future